123jimin/RiftCompiler/README.md

 The values are specified one per line, like `name=value`.
 Spaces around the equal sign are ignored.

-Here are currently available fields and their meanings. `bpm` and `beatDivisions` are should be specified, and rests are optional.
+Here are currently available fields and their meanings. `bpm` and `beatDivisions` should be specified, and rests are optional.

 | type | name | meaning |
 | ---- | ---- | ------- |